Visiting Sedona In December: 10 Things You Need To Know

 Why Rent A Jeep?

 Renting a Jeep will give you independent access to the most remote areas such as Sedona’s ancient ruins and the highest vistas such as Merry Go Round.
-But the best part is being able to park at both Devils Bridge and Soldier Pass in special off road lots, which guarantees you can hike the trails.
+But the best part is being able to park at Devils Bridge Trailhead proper and drive Soldier Pass Road, which guarantees you can hike the trails.

 6. What Can You Expect With Photography?